StefanoND/ArchS/Hypervisor/Config/XML/Display_SDL.md

 # Display SDL

+## Do not follow this if using EGL

 ### To use SDL acceleration, you must change your Display Spice to be the same as below (Change USERNAME to yours)

     <graphics type="sdl">